TRAFFIC NOTICE: SR-162/262 intersection bypass active. See "Traffic Impacts" tab for more details

 Bluff to Montezuma Creek: Off-road work continues.
 Occasional local traffic control may be necessary.
 Delays should be light.

-Montezuma Creek to Aneth: A full reconstruct of the roadway continues with paving in 1.5-mile sections along this stretch.
-Be cautious while traveling as the entire depth of asphalt has been removed.
+Montezuma Creek to Aneth: A full reconstruct of the road surface continues with paving completed through the first 5 miles from Montezuma Creek.
+Be cautious while traveling as the entire depth of asphalt has been removed in sections.
 Bumps in the road transitioning from asphalt to dirt.
-A single moving flagging and pilot-car operation will be required.
+Be prepared to hold for a flagging and pilot-car operation.
 Please plan on up to 10 minutes delays.

 SR-162 | McElmo Creek Bridge